Shagshag/prestashop-documentation/WebserviceOutputXMLCore.md

 * Visibility: **public**
 * This method is defined by [WebserviceOutputInterface](WebserviceOutputInterface)
-* This method is defined in classes\webservice\WebserviceOutputXML.php line 31
+* This method is defined in [classes/webservice/WebserviceOutputXML.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputXML.php#31)